Arctic GmbH: Partnership with OpenELEC

 Due to the strategic mistake of bundling the MC001 with Microsoft Windows 7 and the high price the MC001 was very badly sold.
 To increase sales, on 5 February 2013, Arctic announced their new partnership with OpenELEC.
-Arctic worked with OpenELEC together and combined a fully passive cooled Entertainment system - the MC001 media centre (US and EU version) equipped with the latest XBMC 12 (OpenELEC 3.0) platform.
+Arctic worked with OpenELEC together and combined a fully passive cooled entertainment system - the MC001 media centre (US and EU version) equipped with the latest XBMC 12 (OpenELEC 3.0) platform.
 Arctic and OpenELEC were planning on their next release, aimed to provide a more dedicated builds for the Arctic MC001 systems.
-Shortly after partnershipping with OpenELEC, the development of passively cooled media centers was abandoned.
+Shortly after their partnership with OpenELEC, the development of passively cooled media centers was abandoned.

 Dispute

-Arctic was reportedly planning to file a lawsuit against Advanced Micro Devices (AMD) for the infringement of its trademark "Fusion", the name that AMD used to describe its series of APUs which integrate x86 processing cores with Radeon stream processors on the same piece of silicon.
+Arctic was reportedly planning to file a lawsuit against AMD for the infringement of its trademark "Fusion", the name that AMD used to describe its series of APUs which integrate x86 processing cores with Radeon stream processors on the same piece of silicon.
 In light of the lawsuit, AMD has announced earlier in 2012 its plans to drop its Fusion branding in favor of the Heterogeneous Systems Architecture (HSA).
 On 23 January 2013, Arctic announced that the company and AMD arrived at a mutual agreement in settling the "Fusion" trademark dispute without any disclosure of the terms.